OpenHFT/Chronicle-Map/docs/compatibility.md

 To support this,
  - Serialization forms of any classes should be changed.
-When e. g. a marshaller class (say, `StringBytesReader`) of object of some type is changed, and it's serialization form should be changed, a new class called `StringBytesReader_3_5` (5 is the "minor" number of the version of the library, in which this change is made) should be created and put along with older class.
+When e. g. a marshaller class (say, `StringBytesReader`) of objects of some type is changed, and it's serialization form should be changed, a new class called `StringBytesReader_3_5` (5 is the "minor" number of the version of the library, in which this change is made) should be created and put along with older class.
  - When the specification revision is updated (hence binary form could be completely changed), a